fullcontact/crankshaftd/README.md

 crankshaftd
 ===========

-Simple Go agent to ingest streaming data from Turbine via SSE and push it into StatsD as a gauge or to InfluxDB.
+Simple Go agent to ingest streaming data from Turbine via SSE and push it into StatsD as a gauge or to InfluxDB as a series.

+## Property Munging

+All metrics related to properties (such as max threadpool size, queue lengths, etc.) are stripped by default.

+Properties of the following patterns are kept:

+-current*
+-rollingCount*
+-latencyTotal_*
+-isCircuitBreakerOpen

+Normal keys are pushed under `my-prefix.my-cluster.MyCommandImpl.rollingCountSuccess` Latencie histograms are pushed under `my-prefix.my-cluster.MyCommandImpl.latencyTotal.xx_pct`

+isCircuitBreakerOpen will be either 0 or 1.

+## StatsD caveat

+All metric values are cast from float64 -> int64.
+The InfluxDB backend does not have this limitation.

 ## Running